johannsomosa/Portfolio/README.md

 Analyzed dataset of 1000+ companies' layoffs between 2020-2023.
 Explored the dataset to identify any meaningful insights.
 The project records the SQL scripts utilized to find meaningful insights in the dataset.
 Examples include a top 5-rank system categorizing the companies that experienced the most layoffs between 2020-2023.
 Conducted monthly rolling totals for layoffs, ascending from the earliest date to the latest date.
 Identified which series start-up companies are most likely to experience the most layoffs.
 Prior to running EDA, a data cleaning project was conducted.
 The data cleaning project consisted of standardizing data, removing duplicates, and addressing null and blank values.

-### Driving factors for California Highschool SBSA Performances
+### Driving factors for California Highschool's Performances on the SBSA Assessment
 #### CSULA Coursework Project
-  Discovered little-to-no correlation between high school performance and four internal factors: yearly budget for teachers and students, student-to-teacher ratio, and advanced placement (AP) courses.
+  Discovered little-to-no correlation between high school performance and four internal factors: yearly budget for teachers and students, student-to-teacher ratio, and # of advanced placement (AP) courses offered.

 - Performed regression analysis on four educational factors against high school academic performance, across a random sample of 50 California highschools.
 - Identified and collected data on yearly budget for teachers and students, student-to-teacher ratio, number of advanced placement (AP) courses,—against the highschool performance.